-Bangladesh straddles the fertile Ganges-Brahmaputra delta, and has a cultural heritage that is proudly intertwined with the broader civilizational history of the Indian subcontinent.
+Bangladesh straddles the fertile Ganges-Brahmaputra delta and has a cultural heritage that is proudly intertwined with the broader civilizational history of the Indian subcontinent.
 It is a pluralistic nation of considerable religious and ethnic diversity.
 Bangladesh is the world’s eighth most populous country and is also one of the most densely populated.
-The elected parliament in Bangladesh’ parliamentary electoral system is called the Jatiyo Sangsad.
-Bangladesh is a founding member of SAARC, the Developing 8 Countries, the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC) and the Bangladesh–China–India–Myanmar Forum for Regional Cooperation (BCIM).
-It is also a member of the Commonwealth of Nations, the Organization of Islamic Cooperation (OIC) and the Non-Aligned Movement.
+The elected parliament in Bangladesh’s parliamentary electoral system is called the Jatiyo Sangsad.
+Bangladesh is a founding member of SAARC, the Developing 8 Countries, the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC), and the Bangladesh–China–India–Myanmar Forum for Regional Cooperation (BCIM).
+It is also a member of the Commonwealth of Nations, the Organization of Islamic Cooperation (OIC), and the Non-Aligned Movement.
 Bangladesh is also the world’s largest contributor to United Nations peacekeeping missions.

-Environmental pressures, exacerbated by climate change, remain significant and could easily worsen if remedial actions are not taken at the local and global level.
-While the population is expected to stabilize at around 200 million, growing wealth and migration will place further strain on ecosystems and the living environment.
+Environmental pressures, exacerbated by climate change, remain significant and could easily worsen if remedial actions are not taken at the local and global levels.
+While the population is expected to stabilize at around 200 million, growing wealth and migration will place a further strain on ecosystems and the living environment.

 Bangladesh’s economic model has been consistently mindful of the poor and the disadvantaged.
-Indicators of extreme poverty demonstrate that poverty has fallen from around 50 per cent of the population in 2000, to around 24 per cent in 2016.
+Indicators of extreme poverty demonstrate that poverty has fallen from around 50 per cent of the population in 2000, to around 24 percent in 2016.
 Broad improvements in social welfare have been secured, and social safety net coverage has improved drastically.
-This is rooted largely in Bangladesh’s abundant supply of inexpensive labour, and in successful government policies that promote macroeconomic stability and growth.
-With the global economic recovery, favorable demographics and improving investor confidence, GDP growth has accelerated above 8% in FY2019, with an average of over 6.3% in the last decade.
+This is rooted largely in Bangladesh’s abundant supply of inexpensive labor, and in successful government policies that promote macroeconomic stability and growth.
+With the global economic recovery, favorable demographics, and improving investor confidence, GDP growth has accelerated above 8% in FY2019, with an average of over 6.3% in the last decade.